salomvary/ansible-role-certbot/README.md

 The `certbot_create_command` defines the command used to generate the cert.
 See the full default command inside `defaults/main.yml` for a full example—and you can easily add in extra arguments that are not in the default command with the `certbot_create_extra_args` variable.

+The `certbot_etc` variable defaulting to `/etc/letsencrypt` allows using a non-standard location for Certbot configuration.

 #### Standalone Certificate Generation

     certbot_create_standalone_stop_services: